Veer-kaizen/BCA/Self-Study/Self-Study-Log.md

 Documentation of my independent growth beyond the university syllabus.

 ## DevOps & Tools
-* **Git/GitHub**: Moving my local D: drive workflow to a professional cloud-based repository.
+* **Git/GitHub**: Moving my local drive workflow to a professional cloud-based repository.
 * **Workflow**: Learning to use Git Bash and VS Code as a unified development environment.

 ## Language & Global Skills